 - Remove the globe and light bulbs from the existing light kit.
 Loosen the light kit’s mounting screws and lower the light kit away from the ceiling fan motor.
 Disconnect the two wires leading to the light by removing the wire nuts.
 Place your old light kit to the side.
-This post is brought to you by Locksmith On Call!
+This post is brought to you by an Austin Texas Locksmith.

 - Strip about 1/2-inch of insulation from the tips of the two wires on the new light kit using a wire stripper.
 Hold the new light kit under the ceiling fan motor and twist the two white wires together.
 Apply a wire nut to the tips of the wires.
 Repeat with the same process with the two black wires.